prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/13-use-tools-to-optimize-power-bi-performance.md

 In this task, you will optimize a query by using an improved measure formula.

-*Note that it's difficult to optimize a query when the data model volumes are small.
-This exercise focuses on using DAX Studio rather than optimizing DAX queries.*
+>**Note**: It's difficult to optimize a query when the data model volumes are small.
+This exercise focuses on using DAX Studio rather than optimizing DAX queries.

 1. DAX studio, click on the **File** ribbon tab, select **Browse**.